Second voyage of HMS Beagle: West coast of South America

 On 14 June, when about to leave Valparaiso, FitzRoy had received news of the shipwreck of HMS Challenger captained by his friend Michael Seymour (Darwin had arranged two boxes for this packet ship early in the year).
 On investigation, FitzRoy found that Commodore Mason was unwilling to take HMS Blonde to the rescue for fear of lee-shore hazards, so FitzRoy "had to bully him & at last offered to go as Pilot".
 After "a tremendous quarrel" with hints to the Commodore of court-martial, they took Blonde to Concepción.
 FitzRoy rode about 40 mi on horseback with a guide to reach Seymour's camp at the Lebu River, then returned to further disputes before Blonde set out and rescued the survivors of the shipwreck on 5 July.
-Wickham took Beagle on to reach Copiapò on 3 July, two days before Darwin rejoined the ship and they continued on to Lima.
+Wickham took Beagle on to reach Copiapó on 3 July, two days before Darwin rejoined the ship and they continued on to Lima.
 On 9 September Blonde brought FitzRoy to join them at Lima.